digitz/Sprint-Challenge--User-Interface/README.md

 2. Name two big differences between ```display: block;``` and ```display: inline;```.

- Block displays element as a block and it takes up whole width of the page Inline displays element as inline and any height and width properties have no effect
+ Block displays element as a block and it takes up whole width of the page <br?
+ Inline displays element as inline and any height and width properties have no effect

 3. What are the 4 areas of the box model?